rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 If the action is play, and there is something playbable selected, then playback of the selected asset should be initiated.

-If the action is replay, then the currently paused media should restart from the beginning.
+If the action is replay, then the currently paused or playing media should restart from the beginning.
 This should work even if the decoder has finished, and its resources have been released.